Search

 With the glut of information available on the healthiest oils for eating and cooking, it is hard to know what to choose.
 You hear and read about saturated fats, polyunsaturated fats, monounsaturated fats, as well as Omega-6s and Omega-3s.
 It’s enough to make you want to lie down.
 Here is the good news: I have read the research, looked at the data, and compiled a list of your healthiest choices.

-For decades when counting calories was the gold standard for weight loss, fat was enemy #1 because it contains twice the calories of carbs or proteins.
+For decades, when counting calories was the gold standard for weight loss, fat was enemy #1 because it contains twice the calories of carbs or proteins.
 Also, fat was thought to be the underlying culprit of heart disease, strokes, and a myriad of other conditions.
 Studies published in the early 2000s challenged these beliefs.
-In 2015, a monumental study from the Harvard T.H.
+A monumental study from the Harvard T.H.
 Chan School of Public Health was published in the Journal of the American College of Cardiology.
 It followed eighty-four thousand plus women and almost forty-three thousand men over twenty-four to thirty years and found that refined carbohydrates, not fats, contributed to an increased risk of heart disease.
 Dozens of subsequent studies support these findings and have revealed and clarified the healthiest fats and oils – and the ones to avoid.

 The solid fact now: you need fats to survive and thrive.
 Every cell in your body is made of fat.
 Your brain is primarily fat and needs fats to function correctly.
 Fat composes the covering of your nerves, and your hormones are made of fat.
 Without fats, you can’t utilize fat-soluble vitamins from your food.
 Lastly, the right kinds of fats help reduce your risk of heart disease, type 2 diabetes, obesity, and even dementia and Alzheimer’s.